-Local ADU Ordinance Adoption & Early Results
+Local ADU Ordinance Adoption - and Early Results

 In the ADU survey, we sought to better understand the characteristics of cities and counties that had recently adopted a local ADU ordinance.
-Importantly, if jurisdictions do not adopt a local ADU ordinance, they must review and approve all ADU applications within their boundaries under the State law, and cannot impose any local control during the review and approval of said ADU application.
+Importantly, if jurisdictions do not adopt applications within their boundaries under the State law, and cannot impose any local control during the review and approval of said ADU application.
 All local ordinances must be in compliance with ADU State law, or it will supersede the jurisdiction's previously adopted regulations.